ThoughtWorksInc/daffy/README.md

 pytest
 ```

 To enable linting on each commit, run `pre-commit install`.
-After that, your every commit will be checked with `isort`, `black` and `flake8`.
+After that, your every commit will be checked with `ruff` and `mypy`.

 ## License